charankumarpalla/laughing-buddha/Java/1.JavaInternals/a.JVM/a.LoaderSubSystems/a.Loaders.md

       * [<g-emoji class="g-emoji" alias="microscope" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f52c.png">🔬</g-emoji> More Images](#-more-images)

-# Introduction to Class Loaders

-The **`Class loader`** concept, one of the cornerstones of the Java virtual machine, describes the behavior of converting a named class into the bits responsible for implementing that class.
-Because class loaders exist, the Java run time does not need to know anything about files and file systems when running Java programs.

-Java classes aren’t loaded into memory all at once, but when required by an application.
-This is where class loaders come into the picture.
-They are responsible for loading classes into memory.

 In this tutorial, we’re going to talk about different types of built-in class loaders, how they work and an introduction to our own custom implementation.